hohaicongthuan/Mandelbrot-Set-Img/README.md

 # Mandelbrot-Set-Img
 > ### My attempt at writing a programme that generates an image of the Mandelbrot Set.

 #### This code will generate an image (in .ppm format) of the Mandelbrot Set.
-The size of the image, and all other parameters can be modified directly in the source code.
+The size of the image, and all other parameters can be modified directly in the source code or type in while the programme is running.
+Command line arguments are being added.

 ## What is the Mandelbrot Set?
  According to [Wikipedia](https://en.wikipedia.org/wiki/Mandelbrot_set):